DanMenCas/MNIST-Simple-CNN/README.md

 # MNIST-Simple-CNN
-Simple CNN in MNIST Dataset to reach ~98% of accuracy.
+Simple CNN in MNIST Dataset to reach ~98% of accuracy with just 2 epochs.